KP workers in Rotherham paid peanuts says strike-threat union

 - Published

-A union representing workers at KP Snacks has said staff are paid "peanuts" as it announced strike action..
+A union representing workers at KP Snacks has said staff are paid "peanuts" as it announced strike action.

-The Unite union said workers in Rotherham would strike for a week on 5 September after its members voted 83% in favour of industrial action.
+The Unite union said workers in Rotherham would strike for a week from 5 September after its members voted 83% in favour of industrial action.

 It said strikes would escalate if the firm did not improve its 8% pay offer.